BABY FINGER FOODS FOR BABIES & TODDLERS

 - Rice cakes (we have lots of tasty flavours!)

-- Peeled raw or cooked slices of fruit
+- Peeled raw or cooked slices of fruit - offer a variety of colourful frtuit for a good mix of nutrients.

 When your baby hits 9 months you can start to explore smaller, more chewy finger foods with your little learner to help get them used to more textures.